Erich-Kaffka/Angular-Calculator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Revisions

+1.0.0 - 07/07/2019 - Initial project built
+1.0.1 - 08/07/2019 - Update to calculations: now can do sequence of operations, including hitting the '=' button more than once